 Hands down one of our favourite places to visit is Tofino BC so I put together this guide to Tofino with all my recommendations.
 Whether you only have 3 days in Tofino or an entire week, you can be as busy or as chill as you want in this awesome little beach town.
 And if you’re like us, you may want a little – or a lot – of both.
-We recently visited in July and my travel guide offers recommendations on what to do in Tofino (hint: there’s more than just surfing), where to stay, the best places to eat and drink, how to get to Tofino, and more.
+We visit Tofino every summer so my guide to Tofino offers recommendations on what to do in Tofino (hint: there’s more than just surfing), where to stay, the best places to eat and drink, how to get to Tofino, and more.
 So get ready for the ultimate British Columbia road trip, and read on.

 We often choose to mix up our accommodation, and often camp as well as stay at Tofino’s top rated B&B.

 Tofino camping is one of my favourite things and this summer we stayed at the new Surf Grove campground.
 I cannot recommend this place enough.
 It’s right on Cox Bay, which is where you want to be if you’re planning to surf.
 They have 135 fully-serviced RV campsites and 64 semi-serviced campsites.
 It’s beautifully designed and well maintained, with significant attention given to sustainability which I really love.
 Did I mention it’s steps away from the beach?
 I honestly can’t wait to return!

 We have also stayed at Bella Pacifica.
 The location is great as it’s right on Mackenzie Beach.
 However, the campsites are listed as “private and forested” on their website and I actually found them small and dark.
 We were there midweek in July so it was a bit surprising to see it so busy.
 We also had a campsite next to us partying until the wee hours of the morning, which is never fun.
 If these things don’t bother you, then Bella Pacifica is a great spot.
 Otherwise, this might be a better option if you’re planning to visit Tofino in the off season.